alexfernandez/alexfernandez.github.io/2017/origins-language.md

 and so on.

-We can therefore conclude that all languages were monosyllabic at least until 50,000 years ago.
+We can therefore conclude that all languages were monosyllabic at least until 50 kya.

 ### Polysyllabic Words